Posted by Tejas Kirodiwal

-If you are looking to create a list of almost anything, this is a place to look out.
-It is one of the best crowdsourcing community enabling people to create lists on any given topic.
-Say, you want to create a list of the best SEO articles of all times, you could do so.
-And people will have a look at the same, vote any one on your list up or down and could also share it on their own website.
+If you are looking to create a list of almost anything, this is a place to the lookout.
+It is one of the best crowdsourcing communities enabling people to create lists on any given topic.
+Say, you want to create a list of the best SEO articles of all time, you could do so.
+And people will have a look at the same, vote anyone on your list up or down and could also share it on their own website.

-A very fine concept which allows you to organize things based on the “tree” method.
+A very fine concept that allows you to organize things based on the “tree” method.
 This is likeable, for its visual interface and how it shows the physical links between various ideas.

 You could organize all that you have collected in your own way.
 Your collection of web pages could be turned into pearls in your account.
 Based on your interest, you could organize your pearls into pearl trees.
 You could also use the pearl trees from other users’ to enrich your account.
 Pearl-trees Teams is a feature encourages social/collaborative curation where various users could engage.

 The mission of the company is to help users in cultivating their interests.
-It is perhaps the only company which gives the users an exposed interest graph.
+It is perhaps the only company that gives the users an exposed interest graph.

-Storify helps us in searching social networking websites and collect all the blog posts, videos, images, tweets and other content published on the social media.
+Storify helps us in searching social networking websites and collect all the blog posts, videos, images, tweets and other content published on social media.
 The collected content could be organized in your account, integrated with other content and published on social networking sites.
-It also gives the option to embed the story on webpages.
+It also gives the option to embed the story on web pages.
 It also facilitates keyword research on various social media websites.